Duration: 1 day

 Primavera Cloud Basics is our instructor-led OPC class.
 It covers everything from setting up the workspace and capturing data, to cost and resource loading the schedule.
-This Primavera Cloud class is taught over video-conferencing software, and can either be set up in our OPC environment, or in yours if you have one set up.
-The class is divided into lectures, where students watch the instructor, and hands-on exercises for students to get expericence using OPC.
-For private training we have created a syllabus as a starting point, which can be delivered in one full eight hour day.
-This class can be tailored to your company’s specific needs, please contact us for more information!
+The class is taught using video-conferencing software that can be set up in our OPC environment or in yours.
+The class is divided into lecture classes and hands-on classes.
+In the lecture classes, students watch and listen to the instructor.
+In the hands-on classes, students are given OPC exercises to familiarize themselves with the program.
+For private training, we have created a starting-point syllabus, which can be delivered in one full eight hour day.
+This class can be tailored to your company’s specific needs.
+Please contact us for more information!

 I have used Taradigm before for training with another company I worked for, when I started with new company and we needed the training it was automatic to go back to Taradigm and specifically Lauren, she is an amazing instructor, she explains everything perfectly and when you are done you aren’t left with more questions but instead amazed at how much you learned.

-I would highly recommended Taradigm and Lauren for your training needs!
+I would highly recommend Taradigm and Lauren for your training needs!

 Great instructor – thorough and allowed for time, debugging, and questions.

 |Global Admin Settings (setting up users and permission sets)||Assigning Resources & Roles|

 |Creating Calendars||Capturing Project Data|

 |CPM, Constraints, & Lag||Reports|

 Course Syllabus Breakdown